-All components of our model are based on Physical Resources in the real world, which can be Static or Movable Resources.
-Three sub-classes are used to describe static locations of interest: The Facility concept defines areas and structures designated for a specific purpose in the given domain and the Facility Structure defines aggregates of different facilities.
+Structure defines aggregates of different facilities.
 In AgriCo, for example, Farm serves as an aggregate of agricultural facilities like Silos.
-Additionally, the Static Equipment concept describes utilities available at a facility, e.g., a Vehicle Scale for weighing transport vehicles.
+Additionally, the Static Equipment concept describes utilities available at a facility, e.g., a Weightbridge for weighing transport vehicles.
 Another important sub-class of static resources are the different kinds of Transportation Infrastructure to represent connections between locations.
 Since this important concept was missing in the LogiCo ontology, we added this concept and suitable sub-classes like Roads and Dirt Roads.

 For movable resources, LogiCo gives concepts for Transport Means, i.e., trucks, and Movable Equipment such as trailers.
+Since Tractors can not transport goods without an appropriate attachment, AgriCo provides the basic concept Tractor as a direct sub-class of movable resource and additionally the Implement concept as a specification of movable equipment.
+It serves as super-concept for the various kinds of machinery that can be connected to a tractor, e.g. plows, sowers.
+The hasImplement relation is used to express that an instance of an implement (or trailer) is attached to an instance of tractor.
+To describe machinery configurations suitable for agricultural transport activities, AgriCo defines the generic Agricultural Transporter concept.
+Instances of this concept need to be asserted or derived, i.e., by the rule shown in Fig. 4.

-AgriCo defines Tractors as another kind of transportation and the Implement concept to account for various kinds of machinery that can be connected to a tractor for example plows, sowers or specialized Harvest Transport Wagons.
-The latter inherit properties from the trailer and implement concept, e.g., to denote the volumetric capacity vie the logico:hasCapacity attribute or describe the interfaces use to control the active pickup systems and scraper floor via agrico:hasISOBUSInterface.
-Furthermore, we added the Harvester to represent combine and forage harvesters, which are directly derived from the Movable Resource concept, as they can not be used for transporting goods in a supply chain.
+Based on these concepts it also possible describe very specific agricultural resources such as Harvest Transport Wagons, which inherit properties from the trailer and implement concept simultaneously.
+In this way, we can denote the trailer's volumetric capacity via the logico:hasCapacity attribute, as well as the interfaces use to control the active pickup systems and scraper floor via the agrico:hasISOBUSInterface relation.

+Finally, the Harvester concept is used to represent combine and forage harvesters, which are directly derived from the Movable Resource concept, too, as they can not be used for transporting goods in a supply chain.

-4.2 Instantiating the Environment Model
+4.2 Instantiating the Environment and Machinery Model

 The semantic model presented so far provides the conceptual basis from which instances of agricultural facilities and machinery can be created and described.
-To link them to a spatio-semantic data sets in SEMAP, we proceeded as follows:
+To link them to a spatio-semantic data set in SEMAP, we proceeded as follows: